 The net proceeds obtained from the sale of assets are reflected in the corporate or individual accounts.
 Taxpayers are supposed to pay various types of taxes to the federal government with respect to the capital gains earned on an asset.
-For obtaining the capital loss or gains on an asset, one must pay a basic amount for the purpose of acquiring the asset.
+For obtaining the capital loss or gains on an asset, one must pay a basic amount for acquiring the asset.

 Net proceeds are the total consideration less all the related costs and expenses that the owner or seller of an asset receives.
-When a house is put for sale, the success fee is the very first cost that is subtracted from the money that is actually received.
+When a house is put for sale, the success fee is the very first cost that is subtracted from the money that is received.
 This fee is paid to the realtor or real estate agent for successfully selling the house to the buyer.